Aero Bravo 700

-The Bravo 700 is a small, two-seat civil utility aircraft manufactured by Aero Bravo in Brazil in both kit and ready-to-fly form.
+The Bravo 700 was a small, two-seat civil utility aircraft manufactured by Aero Bravo in Brazil in both kit and ready-to-fly form.
 It is a high-wing monoplane of metal construction with fixed tricycle undercarriage and is classed as an ultralight under Brazilian aviation regulations.
 An agricultural version, the Bravo 700 Agrícola with spraying gear and a chemical tank with a capacity of 140 L (37 US gal) has been developed to flight-testing stage.

-Zenith Aircraft considers the Aero Bravo design an unauthorized copy of the Zenith STOL CH 701.
+The Bravo 700 is a development of the Colombian Aeroandina MXP-740, designed by Max Tedesco.

+In the 1990s, Brazilian Engineer Fabio Homem de Carvalho Filho imported a few MXP-740 from Colombia to Brazil.
+Later, he made an agreement with Max Tedesco and developed his own version, which is the Bravo 700.

+One hundred and twenty six units of the Bravo 700 were built in Belo Horizonte, Brazil, from 1996 to 2016.